rheslip/Twisty-2-MIDIController/README.md

 The top 16 controls (control=encoder+switch) are used to send MIDI CC messages, program change messages or or note on/off messages depending on how the controls are configured.
 The two extra controls at the bottom are used in conjunction with the OLED display to configure controls, save configurations and recall configurations.

 The RGB LEDs associated with each control normally show the state of whatever was last used - encoder as a color and switch states as off or bright white.
+Encoder LED brightness changes as the control is moved to give a relative idea of the encoder setting.
 Double click the bottom left control to toggle between showing encoder states and switch states.

 Rotate bottom left encoder to move between the 4 pages of controls.
 Default colors for each page are Red (page 1), Orange (page 2), Green (page ) and Aqua (page 4).

 The top line of the OLED display shows the current page, the last used control, its message type and MIDI channel.
-The larger text below that shows the last used control, a label if one has been configured for that control and the value that was last sent for that control.
+The larger text below that shows a label if one has been configured and the last value that was sent for that control.

 **The Configuration Menu**

 Clicking the bottom left control will bring up a configuration menu to edit the last control that was used.
 The LED for that control will flash to indicate it is selected for editing.
-To select a different control when in edit mode either press a control switch to choose it or use bottom left encoder to scroll to a different control to edit.
+To select a different control when in edit mode either press a control switch to choose it or use bottom left encoder to scroll to a different control on the current page.

 When in edit mode use the bottom right encoder the scroll through the edit menu items.
 Click the bottom right control switch to select an item - a "*" character will appear beside the item to indicate it is being edited.
 Use the bottom right encoder to change the value for the item and click the bottom right encoder switch to select a value.